horsefacts/weth-invariant-testing/README.md

     }
 ```

-Finally, we need to update the `bound` condition in `withdraw` not to exceed the `msg.sender`'s WETH balance on withdrawals, rather than the handler contract's total balance.
-(Otherwise many of these calls will revert):
+Finally, we need to make two changes in `withdraw`.
+First, we need to update the `bound` condition in `withdraw` not to exceed the `msg.sender`'s WETH balance on withdrawals, rather than the handler contract's total balance.
+(Otherwise many of these calls will revert).

+Second, we need to send the withdrawn amount back to the handler using `_pay`, to keep all Ether in our closed two-contract system.
+(Otherwise, it will remain with `msg.sender`):

 ```solidity
     function deposit(uint256 amount) public {